The School and its context

 01779 403700

 Longside School provides education for children aged 3 – 12.
-The projected roll for session 24-25 is 156 primary children.
-The school has seven full time equivalent teaching staff and a non-teaching Head Teacher.
-The position of Principal Teacher for the Mintlaw CSN is held by Mrs. P. Musson who is based within Longside School.
-Mrs Musson has some management time (0.3, 0.1 of which is for cluster development work) and teaches for some of the week (0.7).
-Additional Support for Learning teaching staff come into school for two days.
+The school has 9.18 FTE teaching staff including a non-teaching Head Teacher.
+The school has a Principal Teacher (with a school and cluster remit).
+Additional Support for Learning staff also work with some of our pupils.
 Teaching staff are supported in class by Pupil Support Assistants.
 P.S.A.s also support pupils in the playground.
-We have an Early Years Senior Practitioner (Mrs Laura Collinson), an Early Years Lead Practitioner (Mrs Lisa Park) and a team of EYPs working in our pre-school setting.
-There is an Administrator and an Admin.
-Support Assistant (vacancy).
-Cleaners and Janitorial staff are employed by RFM (Robertsons Facilities Management).
+We have an Early Years Senior Practitioner and there is also an Early Years Lead Practitioner as well as a team of EYPs currently working in our pre-school setting.
+There is an Administrator and a Clerical Assistant.
+Cleaners and Janitorial staff are employed by Robertsons Facilities Management (RFM).

 Community links are a valued part of school life.
 The Head Teacher is a member of the Community Council.
 The school maintains links with the Community Council and Garden, this year again our Parent Council is collaborating with the Community on a ‘School’s Out’ summer event.